RN Initial Application

 - all registered nurses who are currently registered elsewhere in Canada and who wish to register with the RNANT/NU for the first time, and

 - Canadian nurse graduates who wish to register with the RNANT/NU for the first time.

 A $65.63 processing fee is charged to an applicant’s credit card upon submission of an application.
 This payment is required to begin processing an application.

 The employer references and colleague references must be sent by the employer/colleague directly to RNANT/NU.
 References received from the applicant are not valid.

 When all required documents are received, the Registrar reviews the entire application for registration eligibility and approval.
 This process can take up to 15 business days.
 Once approved you will receive an email from the registration coordinator with your receipt and registration.

 The expectation is that once approved that the registration fee is collected.
 Approved applications are valid for six months from the date the application is submitted, and the processing fee taken.
 After six months, the applicant is required to submit a new application and documents.

 If you have any questions regarding the RN Initial Registration Application process, please contact the Registration Coordinator at firstname.lastname@example.org

-To apply for an initial registration as an RN with the RNANT/NU for the 2020 Membership Year, the following items are required:
+To apply for an initial registration as an RN with the RNANT/NU for the 2022 membership year: